Welcome to Matrix Education

 Poets use chiasmus to create a cyclical or ringing effect.
 It also puts more emphasis on the line.

-Confessional poetry is a type of poetry that emerged during the 1950s in USA.
-Sylvia Plath and Robert Lowell are 2 notable poets who began writing confessional poetry.
+Confessional poetry emerged during the 1950s in USA.
+Sylvia Plath and Robert Lowell are 2 notable poets who started writing confessional poetry.

 These poets tend to reflect their psyche and experiences by controlling the rhythm, metre, visual images and symbols of the poem.

-As such, the poems are self-revelatory and explores personal subjects.
+As such, the poems are self-revelatory and explore personal subjects.
 Often, it refers to real events and people and is quite confronting.

-Two lines of poetry that rhyme with each other.
-Also, they sometimes have the same metre.
+A couplet is two lines of poetry that rhyme with each other.
+Sometimes, they also have the same metre.

-Couplets are memorable because of their rhyme and metre.
-It can also add emphasis to the liens.
+Because of their rhyme and metre, couplets are memorable add emphasis to the lines.

 “So, lovers dream a rich and long delight,